arin8/arin8.github.io/index.md

 ## Individual Projects
 - [Plotting Actions - xT Analysis of Aitana Bonmatí](https://github.com/arin8/arin8.github.io/tree/main/Plotting-Actions):
-  Comparative analysis of Bonmatí's expected threat from ball carries and passes among midfielders at the Women's Euro 2023. ⚽️
+  Comparative analysis of Bonmatí's expected threat from ball carries and passes among midfielders at the Women's Euro 2023.

 - [Evaluating Player - Predicting xPA for Midfielders in European Top 5 Leagues](https://github.com/arin8/arin8.github.io/tree/main/Evaluating-Player):
-  Analysis of passing ability of all the midfielders in the top five European first divisions using logistic regression. ⚽️
+  Analysis of passing ability of all the midfielders in the top five European first divisions using logistic regression.

 - [Off Ball Runs - Movement analysis of Nicolós Barella](https://github.com/arin8/arin8.github.io/tree/main/Off-Ball-Runs): Offensive and defensive movement analysis of Nicoló Barella's runs in the 2023 UEFA Champions League final. 🏃‍♂️

-- **(SWE)** [Sprint Analysis - From Physical and Tactical Perspectives](https://github.com/arin8/arin8.github.io/tree/main/Sprint-Analysis): A practical analysis of anaerobic and aerobic capacity, as well as the Integrated view of Factors, and how these influence Inter's performance in the 2023 UEFA Champions League final. 🏃‍♂️🫁💪
+- **(SWE)** [Sprint Analysis - From Physical and Tactical Perspectives](https://github.com/arin8/arin8.github.io/tree/main/Sprint-Analysis): A practical analysis of anaerobic and aerobic capacity, as well as the Integrated view of Factors, and how these influence Inter's performance in the 2023 UEFA Champions League final.

+- [Human Activity Recognition - Predicting activites using machine learning](https://github.com/arin8/arin8.github.io/tree/main/Human-Activity-Recognition): Utilizing Random Forest and Gradient Boosting with wearable sensor data to predict different human activites.

 ## Collaborative Projects